pkunz96/Scraping-Demo/README.md

 ### Paket: de.kunz.scraping.synchronization

 Reponsible for the synchroinization of incoming instances of Broker with the underlying database.
+Not implemented yet.